Roaring0202/TaoDocs/src/epochs.md

 6. Log the end of the epoch using console messages, console tables, prometheus, and wandb.

 7. Increment the epoch counter.

+## Authors Notes

+If you think this is wrong, this is an LLMs interpretation and explanation, not mine.
+I did proof-read and edit everything, but I'm still learning about this network, same as everybody else - this does however, all make sense from my perspective of what I know.
+That is to say: AI knows more about itself than I know of it.